petercz1/autoloader/README.md

 # Simple PHP autoloader

 About as simple as it gets and still be useful.
+Uses

 Note: it assumes the following: